Emergency Medicine Residency

 - Active research support.
 Our pioneering Research Associate Program enables busy residents to undertake clinical projects while maintaining regular duties.
 Student volunteers, called RAs, staff the Emergency Department 24/7 to qualify and enroll patients in clinical studies.
 Our faculty and residents perform approximately 10-20 active clinical projects each year.

 - Individual attention.
 Every resident focuses on a customized learning plan, and meets multiple times each year with program leadership to discuss mentoring and career opportunities.
 Our program spurs regular interaction with colleagues across disciplines.

 - Integrated technology.
 Like our facility, our curriculum integrates the latest equipment.
-You will learn and utilize our bedside ultrasound program, advanced airway equipment, hyperbaric chamber, new interdisciplinary simulation and education center, and other state-of-the-art tools as part of your daily routine.
+You will learn and utilize our bedside ultrasound program, advanced airway equipment, hyperbaric chamber, interdisciplinary simulation and education center, and other state-of-the-art tools as part of your daily routine.

 About Our Facility

 The Emergency Department is located within the main HCMC campus, which spans five city blocks in downtown Minneapolis.
 We handle cases at all levels of severity, including day-to-day emergencies and disaster response.
 We also provide the entire spectrum of care for injured patients, from pre-hospital care and transport through rehabilitation.

 - A premier Level I Adult and Pediatric Trauma Center